 - It has smaller tails than the standard normal distribution.

-- As the sample size decreases, the t-distribution approaches the normal
+- As the sample size decreases, the t-distribution approaches the normal distribution.

 - It has larger tails than the standard normal distribution.